SwiftERM Hyper-personalisation for ecommerce email marketing

 Region of origin emerged as the second most important attribute, with many preferring this particular attribute over others.
 This highlights the importance of a wine having a clear regional identity.

-Snobby consumer attached relatively high importance to a wine’s brand, with both indicating that their highest preference was for well-known brands.
-Clearly, brand differentiation is an important factor when marketing to all levels of consumer.
+Snobby consumer attached relatively high importance to a wine brand, with both indicating that their highest preference was for well-known brands.
+Brand differentiation is an important factor when marketing to all levels of consumers.

 Conclusion